stac-utils/qgis-stac-plugin/docs/user-guide.md

 #### Item footprint

-Also, click on **Add footprint** to add the footprint of an item into QGIS canvas.
+Click the **Add footprint** button to add the footprint of an item into QGIS canvas.

 ![image](images/footprint.png)